Tabithadejong/Bikini-Proof/README.md

   * Here women can schedule a free intake.
 This exists out of a video call with one of our coaches.
   * Because is important to know that the first intake is free the word is emphasized with a red colour.
   * The form asks for name, telephone number, emailadress, birthday, what plan they are interested in and a text area where they can write additional information about themselves.
   * To get back in touch with the potential customer we need contact information.
-For this reason it is required to fill in the first five input fields.
-If let open the form can not be send.
+For this reason it is required to fill in the first five input fields if not the form can not be submitted.

   ![Picture of the free intake page ](documentation%20/intake.jpg)